sitetester/menu-builder/README.md

 * admin
 * demo

-Logged In user can add/edit categories & products, while non logged in user can only view the tree Tree for non logged in user user is generated in seconds.
+Logged In user can add/edit categories & products, while non logged in user can only view the tree.
+Tree for non logged in user user is generated fast(in seconds)

 #### Max Allowed Children
 * CHILD category can't have "Max Allowed Children" GREATER than PARENT category "Max Allowed Children"